That might be the most fun thing I've ever done in science... Thank you all - scientists, students and mods - for making it so enjoyable!

 University of Reading

-Favourite thing to do in science Learn new things and get other people excited about them.
+Favourite thing to do in my job Learn new things and get other people excited about them.
 Especially if plants are involved.

 I'm a full-on plant nerd who's gone from science teacher to science researcher.